Thus the hated foe deals as he wearies our hearts,

 By singing this song together as they rowed, they sustained a common focus and reinforced one another against their souls being subverted and their purpose denied.

 Similarly, Peter commended the Asian churches for keeping their focus on Christ during their time of hardship.
-They could see the persecution they were experiencing, and the temptation must have been great to allow that to be the focal point of their thinking and planning for everyday life.
+They were daily confronted by persecution, and the temptation must have been great to allow that to be the focal point of their thinking and planning for everyday life.
 But, with Peter’s encouragement, they managed to focus their minds on Christ, Whom they could not see with their physical eyes, but only with the eye of the heart, and by faith.

-Columbanus composed his song to help his men do the same, so that the work of the Kingdom could go on in spite of their weariness.
+Columbanus composed his song to help his men do the same, so that the work of the Kingdom could go on in spite of their weariness and the various temptations of their arch-foe.

 This is the way God works to renew us and take us to new levels of spiritual life.
 He leads us to look beyond our circumstances, and the worst-case scenarios we posit based on these, and to focus on glorious unseen – but real – things which are our hope and strength at all times.

-When we are at the end of our strength, yet more strength can be found by contemplating Christ, His sufferings on our behalf, His might resurrection, and His glorious reign at the right hand of God.
+When we are at the end of our strength, yet more strength can be found by contemplating Christ, His sufferings on our behalf, His mighty resurrection, and His glorious reign at the right hand of God.
 Every day we must expect God to take us beyond where our natural strength – whether of body or soul – has gone before (Eph.
 3.20), by enabling us to draw on the strength of Jesus, exalted in glory.
+Draw back from your trials and compose your heart to seek the Lord.
+Call upon Him, and wait for His comforting response.
+Sing to Him, and get someone to sing with you; watch how your heart is lifted and renewed.

-We inhabit a larger landscape than that which surrounds us every day in our mundane lives.
+We inhabit a larger landscape than that which presses into our eyes every day.
 We have the power of Christ at work within us, willing and doing of God’s good pleasure (Phil.
 2.13).
 We are surrounded and even sustained by unseen witnesses – saints and angels – who in mysterious ways rally to our aid, so that we might know more of the Lord’s presence and strength for the race He has set before us.
 We are members of a worldwide body of saints, ambassadors, and witnesses for Christ.

 We don’t have to let our circumstances get the best of us.
 Resources exist in the unseen realm to buoy and bolster our soul, and to embolden us for rejoicing and obedience, even in ways or to degrees we’ve never known before.